DavidYKay/davidykay.github.io/_drafts/lusitania.md

 One common refutation of so-called "conspiracy theories" is that it's impossible for a federal government to keep a secret.

-"*How could so many people stay quiet?* It just can't happen," they say.
+"*How could so many people keep quiet?* It just can't happen," they say.

 Well, it looks like they are mistaken.
 The truth behind the Lusitania incident remained **hidden** for nearly 70 years.